LuisaE/opportunities/README.md

 **All the programs are extremely competitive**.
 Given the COVID-19 situation, is it possible that some of those opportunities will not be available anymore or will be changed to a virtual format.
 **Double check the deadlines!**
 Most of the opportunities are for sophomores, quite a lot for freshman, and a few for juniors.
-Opportunities with * mean that a Carleton student participated.
+Opportunities with * - Carleton student participated.

 To Contribute: